frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership_type.md

 **Amount:** If your memberships are free you should enter 0 (zero) in this field.
 Otherwise you should enter the amount that must be paid for this membership type.

+**Linked Item**: If you have checked _Enable Invoicing_ in Membership Settings, you will get an option to configure a billable service item for your Membership Type.

 {next}